v-panov/software-design-patterns-ts/README.md

 - **Observer** - Defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically
 - **State** - Allows an object to alter its behavior when its internal state changes.
 The object will appear to change its class
 - **Strategy** - Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently of clients that use it
+- **Template Method** - Defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
+Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure
 - **Visitor** - Represents an operation to be performed on the elements of an object structure.
 Visitor lets you define a new operation without changing the classes of the elements on which it operates

 ## Getting Started